The Wizard of Paws

 The Wizard of Paws is an American reality show on BYU TV that follows Sterling, Virginia-based animal orthotist Derrick Campana as he creates prosthetic limbs for pets and sanctuary animals.
-The series premiered in April 2020 with a 10-episode first season, followed by three more seasons in 2021 and 2022.
+The series premiered in April 2020 with a 10-episode first season, followed by five more seasons through 2024.
 Nat Geo Wild shares the rights to the show, and some episodes are available on Disney+.

-Campana attended Pennsylvania State University, where he earned an undergraduate degree in kinesiology and biomechanics in 2001, followed by Northwestern University where he graduated with a masters degree in orthotics and prosthetics.
+Campana attended Pennsylvania State University, where he earned an undergraduate degree in kinesiology and biomechanics in 2001, followed by Northwestern University where he graduated with a master's degree in orthotics and prosthetics.
 Starting in 2002, Campana worked on human prosthetics for a few years.
 He currently owns and operates Bionic Pets, specializing in prosthetics, and he remains a partner in Animal OrthoCare, which he founded in 2005 and sold in the 2010s.
 Campana was first featured on the 2018 Animal Planet show Dodo Heroes.